Meet Nikolay Kazmin, co-founder and CTO of

 Telerik Academy Upskill Product Management and one of your experienced mentors during the 3-month program.

-And you still have the chance to learn from them - you can
+And you have the chance to learn from them - you can

 Hi, Nikolay, we already know that you are an experienced product manager.
 Can you share something more about yourself?